abielanski/Multiple-Sclerosis-RNA-Seq/README.md

 ## April 21, 2023

-- re-editing of the python script that produces the Kallisto outputs to be used in sleuth
+- re-editing of Sleuth code to produce proper output files necessary for WebGestalt
 - removal of the old Kallisto output files
 - re-editing of the R - script that runs sleuth to produce necessary outputs
   - Plotting the top target id and saving as PNG file